leirolf/PAMELA-e-Portfolio/README.md

 - **Contact**: Contact information and a message form.

 ## How to Run
-1. View the portfolio directly via GitHub Pages:
+1. View the portfolio directly via GitHub Pages:[GitHub](https://leirolf.github.io/PAMELA-e-Portfolio/)
 2. Clone the repository from [GitHub](https://github.com/leirolf).
 3. Open the `index.html` file in a browser to view the ePortfolio.